Florida Condo Insurance Quotes

 Loss assessment can change the value of a quote

 Loss assessment coverage is one of the quote details Florida condo owners should not skip.
 Florida Statute 627.714 requires residential condominium unit owner policies issued or renewed on or after July 1, 2010 to include at least $2,000 in property loss assessment coverage for qualifying assessments made as a result of the same direct loss to property, when the loss is of the type covered by the unit owner’s residential property insurance policy.
-[4]
+The statute also states that a deductible of no more than $250 per direct property loss applies to that required coverage.
+[5]

 Loss assessment quote questions